Nastakalow/Calculator-React-App/README.md

 ## :link: Demo

-- <a target="_blank" href="https://calculator-react-app-deploy.netlify.app/"> Click Here </a> to see and play by yourself a demo of the game.
+- <a target="_blank" href="https://calculator-react-app-deploy.netlify.app/"> Click Here </a> to see a demo of the app.